Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 2- Make up your mind already!

-Sugar is not good for you is large amount.
+Sugar is not good for you is a large amount.
 Great.
 Let’s get sugar-free stuff!

 Unfortunately, that sweet taste might fool your taste buds, but not your body.
 If you happen to have gastrointestinal issues, all that artificial goodness is going to wreck havoc in your gut.
 I’m not going to go into graphic details, but let’s just say you won’t want to venture too far from your bathroom…